-- 1. Press [MENU].
-Move the ShuttlePoint knob to highlight SETUP MENU and press [ENT]. - Move the ShuttlePoint knob to highlight MAP CONFIGURATIONS and press [ENT] or move the ShuttlePoint knob to the right.

-Move the ShuttlePoint knob up or down to select the desired item within the groups Marine Settings, Depth Settings, Land Settings, Chart Settings or Underwater Settings and press [ENT].
+- 1. Press [MENU], move the ShuttlePoint knob to highlight SETUP MENU and press [ENT]. - Move the ShuttlePoint knob to highlight CHART CONFIGURATIONS and press [ENT] or move the ShuttlePoint knob to the right. - Move the ShuttlePoint knob to highlight DISPLAY MODE and press [ENT] or move the ShuttlePoint knob to the right. - Move the ShuttlePoint knob to highlight Custom and press [ENT] or move the ShuttlePoint knob to the right. - Move the ShuttlePoint knob up or down to select the desired item within the groups Marine Settings, Depth Settings, Land Settings, Chart Settings or Underwater Settings and press [ENT].
 See the above sections for details on selections.